earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/co-floods-1-intro/2016-12-06-erosion-01-intro-co-floods.md

 As a group, discuss the following questions.
 Record your answers following the directions of your instructor (Google Doc, word document, etherpad, etc.).

-* What differences to you see between 2012 and 2013?
+* What differences do you see between 2012 and 2013?
-  * For each difference: What you think caused that difference?
+  * For each difference: What do you think caused that difference?
   * For each difference: How can you quantitatively record the differences?
 * For each CAUSE listed above, could you somehow quantitatively record the "size" or impact of the cause?
 * Was the cause - caused by something else?
 IE did something else DRIVE the cause?